The demonstrations were not limited to Madrid. Below: 17,000 en Sevilla … from Antonio Rull’s photostream.

 - Libertarian literary translation question

-I have found an excellent novel in Spanish by a long-dead author who is still just in copyright.
-He was already forgotten when he died, and has remained so.
-I’d like to translate and self-publish it.
-How much should I offer the rights-holders?
+A reader writes: I have found an excellent novel in Spanish by a long-dead author who is still just in copyright.

 - The Real Spain